Procedural Knowledge Learning¶

 .

-Operationality Analysis¶
+Dependency Analysis¶

 The traditional core function of chunking’s backtracing is to determine which conditions in the working memory trace tested working memory elements accessible to the superstate.
 These conditions will form the left-hand side of the rule.

 Note: Soar 9.6.0’s explanation-based approach has led to one key change to Soar’s operationality analysis.
 In previous versions of chunking, chunking would never add two conditions to a chunk that matched the same superstate working memory element.
 This made sense because chunking was based on a generalization of the working memory trace.
 More than one condition that tested the same WME would be redundant.
-Explanation-based chunking, though, learns based on the reasoning within the original hand-written rules.
-Since the reasoning behind each of the two conditions may be different even if they matched the same WME, EBC must always add both conditions.
+Explanation-based behavior summarization, though, learns based on the reasoning within the original hand-written rules.
+Since the reasoning behind each of the two conditions may be different even if they matched the same WME, EBBS must always add both conditions.
 (Note that there are some exceptions.
 See chunk singletons on superstate singletons and user singletons.)

 Negated conditions are included in a trace in the following way: when a production fires, its negated conditions are fully instantiated with its variables’ appropriate values.
 This instantiation is based on the working memory elements that matched the production’s positive conditions.
 If the variable is not used in any positive conditions, such as in a conjunctive negation, a dummy variable is used that will later become a variable in a chunk.
 If the identifier used to instantiate a negated condition’s identifier field is linked to the super-state, then the instantiated negated condition is added to the trace as a negated condition.
 In all other cases, the negated condition is ignored because the system cannot determine why a working memory element was not produced in the subgoal and thus allowed the production to fire.

 The first phase of identity analysis, forward identity propagation, occurred as rules fired and instantiations were recorded.
 Unfortunately, forward propagation alone will not produce correct identities.
 We previously gave one reason why this is the case – conditions may have conflicting identities propagated forward – but there are other, more complicated reasons as well that are beyond the scope of this document.
 What is important to know is that a second phase of identity analysis will be performed during backtracing that will refine and correct the limitations of the initial forward propagation of identity.
-This second phase achieves these corrections by building an identity graph, which represent the identities involved during problem-solving, and manipulating it as it backtraces through the explanation trace.
+This second phase achieves these corrections by building an identity graph, which represent the identities involved during problem-solving, and manipulating it as it backtraces through the behavior trace.

 The Identity Graph¶

-- Literalizing identities If a condition/action with a variable element matches an action/condition with a literal element, EBC marks the identity as literalized.
+- Literalizing identities If a condition/action with a variable element matches an action/condition with a literal element, EBBS marks the identity as literalized.
 This means that any conditions in the final chunk that have elements with that identity will be considered to have the NULL identity, just like constants, and will not be variablized.
 Instead, the matched value will be used for that element.

-- It stores constraints on the value a single identity, for example>= 0,< 23.
+- stores constraints on the value a single identity, for example

-<min>
+> <min>

 ,< <max>